5T33Z0/Clover-Crate/OC2Clover/README.md

 | Skip            | –       |
 | BaseSkip        | –       |

-**UPDATE**: `Count` was added in Clover r5149. `TYPE`can be `Number` or `String`.
+**UPDATE**: `Count` key was added in Clover r5149. `TYPE`can be `Number` or `String`.
 If you use `Data`, you receive a warning from CloverConfigPlistValidator: " Tag '/ACPI/DSDT/Patches[0]/Count:19' should be an integer.
 It's currently a data.
 For now, I've made the conversion.
 Please update."
+If you need the count parameter, don't edit your config with Clover Configurator, since it's known to delete unknown new keys from the config when saving.

 In Clover you also have the option "RenameDevices" which works the same as the `Base` Parameter in OpenCore with the difference that it is limited to devices:</br>
 ![Ren_Dev](https://user-images.githubusercontent.com/76865553/138651675-a51e51df-8249-4a79-8d75-c9de401e268c.png)